Roadmap

 • TLS certificates for all internal addresses

-• The solution works at the DNS routing level and doesn't require reworking services.
+• The solution works at the DNS routing level and doesn't require any service rework.

 Migration to modern routing